liballeg/allegro5/readme_a5.txt

 	-DSTATIC=off -DGRADE_STANDARD=off -DGRADE_DEBUG=on ..

 $ cmake -G "Unix Makefiles" -D<whatever> ..

+Alternatively, you can use ccmake to bring up an interactive option selector. e.g. ccmake ..

 Now run make (or mingw32-make) and make install
 (Note: You should have MINGDIR pointing to your MinGW directory